amd/aocl-data-analytics/doc/general_intro.rst

 When using a :cpp:type:`da_datastore` for data management, ``NaN`` can be used to denote missing data.
 See :ref:`Data management functionalities<data-management>` for further details.

-In order to provide the best possible performance, the data processing functions will not check for ``NaN`` data.
+In order to provide the best possible performance, the algorithmic functions will not check for ``NaN`` data.
 If a ``NaN`` is passed into an algorithmic function, its behaviour is undefined.
 It is therefore your responsibility to ensure your data is sanitized (for example, by using :cpp:func:`da_data_select_non_missing`) before passing it to one of the algorithms.

 Error handling